MA-Raza/sciprog_24/practical02/README.md

 ## Introduction:

-This folder contains the code files for Practical 02.
+This directory contains the code files for Practical 02.

 * The C code contained in file `Conversion.c` converts a number into its binary representation, and prints out the original number, its binary representation and its length as an output.